koii-network/docs/develop/koii-software-toolkit-sdk/basic-utility-functions/nfts/getnftstate.md

 ### Example Code

 :::caution
-In the below code example, change the `targetNft` to the NFT ID for which you want to see the detailed info like creator address, title, description, attention gained, rewards earned, etc.&#x20;
+In the below code example, change the `targetNft` to the NFT ID for which you want to see the detailed info like creator address, title, description, attention gained, rewards earned, etc.
 :::

 ```js